Njengah/mpesa-display-widget/README.md

 **Q: Can I use this plugin with WooCommerce?**
 A: Absolutely!
 This plugin is fully compatible with WooCommerce, allowing you to display your MPesa Till or Paybill number on your WooCommerce-powered online store.

+## Documentation
+Discover the answers to your questions in our comprehensive Documentation and Knowledge Base.
+Start exploring now (https://docs.storemizer.com/product/mpesa-till-or-paybill-display-widget/)

 ## Support

-For any issues, questions, or feature requests, please [open an issue](https://github.com/Njengah/mpesa-display-widget/issues) on GitHub.
+For any tech issues, bugs, questions, or feature requests, please [open an issue](https://github.com/Njengah/mpesa-display-widget/issues) on GitHub.

 ## Contributing